xlae13/bom/README.md

-# kjv
+# bom

-Read the Word of God from your terminal
+Read the Book of Mormon in your terminal

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.
+Forked from [https://github.com/LukeSmithxyz/kjv](https://github.com/LukeSmithxyz/kjv) but for the Book of Mormon instead of the Bible.

 ## Usage

-    usage: ./kjv [flags] [reference...]
+    usage: ./bom [flags] [reference...]

       -l      list books
       -W      no line wrap